robert-westenberger/knowledgebase/mathematics/discrete-mathematics/nary-relations.md

 $$

 The **support** of the association rule $I \rarr J$, the fraction of transactions containing both $I$ and $J$, is a useful measure because a low support value tells us a transaction containing all items in $I$ and all items in $J$ is seldom purchased.
 A high value would tell us they are purchased together in a large fraction of transactions.
 The  **confidence**  of $I \rarr J$ is the conditional probability that a transaction will contain all the items in $I$ and in $J$ given that it contains all the items in $I$.
 So the larger confidence in an association rule $I \rarr J$, the more likely it is for $J$ to be a subset of a transaction that contains $I$.

+An important problem in data mining is to find **strong association rules**, which have support and confidence greater than that of a minimum confidence and support levels.